 Bronze guns on the South side of the Courtyard.
 One of these huge bronze guns is an English piece of 13.5-cm calibre, 3.05 metres long, weighing 1,762 kg and capable of throwing 7.8 kg iron balls.
 The gun is inscribed with Roses of the Houses of York and Lancaster, surmounted with the Royal Crown and surrounded with the motto "Jarreteira" and "Honi soit qui mal y pense" (Evil to him who evil thinks), with the name of Queen Elizabeth I, Elizabeth Regina, XIII, and near the powder chamber, the name of the found, (THOMAS OWEN MADE PECEAND DNI 1571).

-The first SBML bronze gun in this row was cast in Enchausae, Holland by the fouunder Jan verbruggen in 1752.
+The first Bronze Smoothbore Muzzleloading Gun in this row was cast in Enchausae, Holland by the founder, Jan verbruggen in 1752.
 Used in sieges and fortress defence, this gun has a calibre of 14-cm, weights 2,020 kg and throws 8.2 kg (17 lb) iron balls.
-Richly ornamented with the coat of arms of King Jose I on the barrel, and thistle leaves on the cascabel.
+The gun is richly ornamented with the coat of arms of King Jose I on the barrel, and thistle leaves on the cascabel.
 It was part of the defences of the fortress of Mozambique.

 Bronze guns and mortars on the West side of the courtyard.